Cyclenerd/cloud-tools-container/workstations/README.md

 ![Screenshot](./code.png)

+Google Cloud Workstations are currently only available with `amd64` CPU architecture.
+Therefore this container image only supports Intel or AMD 64-Bit CPU (x86-64).

 ## 1. Build

 Create the container image via Google Cloud Build and store the container image in the Google Cloud Artifact Registry.